When you visit Wood Family Cabin, the building, the land, and the people you may encounter have many stories to tell.

 The old logs cut for this cabin, were re-formed, re-moved, re-used, and hidden for years – they reveal changes to the land, urban growth, and preservation.
 The land represents the transformation of woodlands, the seeds of wildflowers and meadows, as well as loss and misuse to our environment.

-Enjoy the forest, study the land, talk to the people - come meet the past.
-They live in the time of pioneer Atlanta – or maybe before.
-They can share stories of settlement and trade, the Creek who were driven away, the coming of the railroads, the Civil War soldiers that passed this way, and other experiences over time.
-Ask them about the Natives of this place, about how they work the soil, about their beekeeping, their hunting, and their way of life.
+Enjoy the forest, study the land, talk to the people - they can share stories of settlement and trade, the Creek who were driven away, the coming of the railroads, the Civil War soldiers that passed this way, and other histories over time.
+Learn about the Natives of this place, about working the soil, about beekeeping, hunting, and other stories of life and the early settlement in the Georgia Piedmont … and before.
 There are many stories to be found in the forest at Wood Family Cabin.